EwilsonS/Evan_Wilson_JavaS1/README.md

 //
 "Explain the Document Object Model (DOM)"
 //
-"Explain how a browser renders conten"
+"Explain how a browser renders content"
 //

 "Describe Lambda Expressions"
 "Explain Functional Interface"
-"Describe how to use default Methods"
+"Describe how to use default Methods" //
 "What are Streams" // Streams provide a mechanism for processing a set of data in various ways that can include filtering, transformation, or any other way that may be useful to an application.

 "Date/Time API Changes"
 "map.KeySet()" // return a Set of keys
 "map.values()" // returns a Collection
+"Consumer<T>" //
+"Supply<T>" //
+"Optional<T>" //
+"Predicate<T>" //

 char[] arr = str.toCharArray(); // don't forget the 'single quotes'